Star

 Starfleet mines the entrance to the Bajoran Wormhole to prevent Dominion reinforcements, and

-Federation and Klingon forces launch an assault
+Federation and Klingon forces launch an assault against the Dominion shipyard

-forces capture Deep Space 9.
+In response, Cardassian forces capture Deep Space 9.
 The station is once again designated Terok Nor.

 The Dominion War begins.